StoreConnect/storeconnect-ontologies-api/tools/query-server/README.md

 By default, composition is using a [Docker volume](https://docs.docker.com/engine/admin/volumes/volumes/) to persist data.
 Volume is automatically created at the first execution and be mounted to the relative [./data/](./data) directory.

-#### Running services / ports
+#### Exposed ports

-When composition is running, the `storeconnect-virtuoso` service is up with the following associated ports:
+When composition is running, the `storeconnect-virtuoso` service is up and exposes the following ports:

 Port    | Description
 ------- | --------------------------------------------------